// About

 Cypherpunk School teaches you to protect your privacy through code, not policy.

-We’re building a collection of hands-on courses that transform privacy-curious individuals into crypto-capable practitioners.
+We’re building hands-on courses that transform privacy-curious individuals into crypto-capable practitioners.
 No fluff.
 No GUI tutorials.
 Just terminal, tools, and real skills.

 Current Course: Cypherpunk 101 — 12 weeks of command-line cryptography, OpSec, and applied privacy (Week 1 live now)